 software vendor partner.

-- SAP interference into vendor partners has even gone to the extreme where SAP has reached out to software vendors and asked them to discontinue their product.
-If that software vendor complies with SAP’s request, then SAP offers them compensation referrals to specialize in consulting in SAP product, which of course, is a direct competitor to the product that SAP would like to see removed from the marketplace.
+- SAP interference with vendor partners has even gone to the extreme, where SAP has contacted software vendors and asked them to discontinue their products.
+Suppose that the software vendor complies with SAP’s request.
+In that case, SAP offers them compensation referrals to specialize in consulting in SAP products, which of course, is a direct competitor to the product that SAP would like to see removed from the marketplace.
 In many cases, “killing” an application requires purchasing the software vendor.
 However, in this case, SAP could attempt to do it (it did not work) through the partnership program.

-There is more detail to the partnership program, but hopefully, this provides a flavor of the types of shenanigans engaged in by SAP in its partnership program continually.
+There is more detail to the partnership program, but hopefully, this provides a flavor of the types of complications engaged in by SAP in its partnership program.